hazelcast/hazelcast-docker/README.md

 You can find all Hazelcast Docker Images on Docker Store Hazelcast Page. https://store.docker.com/profiles/hazelcast

-You can find Docker files by going to corresponding `hazelcast-docker` repo tag.
+You can find Docker files by going to the corresponding `hazelcast-docker` repo tag.
 See the full list here: https://github.com/hazelcast/hazelcast-docker/releases

 ### Management Center